The Posthumous Memoirs of Brás Cubas: Plot

 Virgília, now married, encounters Brás Cubas at a ball and they begin an adulterous affair.
 Virgília becomes pregnant but the child dies before being born.
 To keep the affair secret Brás Cubas bribes Virgília's former seamstress Dona Plácida to act as the resident of a small house in Gamboa, which serves as a meeting place for the lovers.
 Cubas meets Quincas Borba, a childhood friend who has fallen on hard times.
 He steals Cubas' watch, later returning it to him.
-He introduces Cubas to his philosophical system, Humanitism.
+He introduced Cubas to his philosophical system, Humanitism.

-Pursuing fame or excitement Brás Cubas becomes a deputy.
+Pursuing fame or excitement, Brás Cubas becomes a deputy.
 Lobo Neves is appointed governor of a province and leaves with Virgília for the north, ending the affair.
 Sabina finds a wife for Brás Cubas, Nhã-Loló, Cotrim's 19-year-old niece, but she dies of yellow fever and Brás Cubas becomes a confirmed bachelor.
-He tries unsuccessfully to be Minister of State and to found an opposition newspaper.
+He tried unsuccessfully to become Minister of State and to found an opposition newspaper.
 Quincas Borba shows signs of dementia.
 An aging Virgília asks him to support the impoverished Dona Plácida, who then dies.
 Lobo Neves, Marcela and Quincas Borba also die.
 Eugênia falls into poverty.
 His last attempt at glory is the "Brás Cubas poultice", a medicine that will cure all diseases.
-Ironically, while going out to take care of his project he is caught in a rainstorm and catches pneumonia, from which he dies at age sixty-four.
+Ironically, while going out to take care of his project, he is caught in a rainstorm and catches pneumonia, from which he dies at age sixty-four.
 Virgília, accompanied by her son, visits his deathbed.
 After dying he begins to tell the story of his life backwards, concluding that on balance his life has been slightly positive because he has not had children, and thus he has not "transmitted the legacy of misery".